chintitomasud3/MyNotes/Security Concepts/threat,Vulneability.md

 B) An individual or event that can potentially cause harm to a system
 C) A security measure implemented to protect data
 D) A technique used to recover lost data

+# Question Practice

+**Question**: What is a vulnerability in the context of cybersecurity?

+A) A strong password policy
+B) An unpatched software flaw that can be exploited
+C) A method of encrypting data
+D) A comprehensive backup solution

+# Question Practice

+**Question**: How is risk defined in cybersecurity?

+A) The amount of money spent on security measures
+B) The potential for loss or damage when a threat exploits a vulnerability
+C) The process of identifying and mitigating threats
+D) The implementation of firewall rules